scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Overcharge***: Add a success to your roll

-**Ignite Soul**
-- Tag: _Sustained_
+**Charge Shield**
-- Energy Cost: 2
+- Energy Cost: 3
-- Cast Time: 1 AP
+- Cast Time: Reaction
-- Range: Touch
+- Range: Self

-Imbue a weapon with the spirit of a Machine.
-While imbued they may use your Machine Soul roll when making attacks and may ignore the next _Outcome_ roll from that weaon.
+Enhance your shield greatly increasing your Shield Points while making it immobile.
+Make a Machine Soul, gaining a Shield Point for every 2 successes in your roll, rounded up.
+This can exceed the shield's limit.
+Effect ends once all Shield Points have been depleted or you take a move action.

-***Overcharge***: Ignore an additional _Outcome_ roll.
+***Overcharge***: Gain an extra Shield Point.

 **Control**
 - Tag: _Sustained_